Ike Taylor: 2010

 Taylor entered training camp slated as the No. 1 cornerback after the Steelers chose not to re-sign Deshea Townsend.
 Head coach Mike Tomlin officially named him the starter to begin the regular season, alongside Bryant McFadden and nickelback William Gay.

 He started in the Pittsburgh Steelers' season-opener against the Atlanta Falcons and recorded a season-high seven combined tackles and a pass deflection in their 15–9 victory.
 The following week, he tied his season-high of seven combined tackles during a 19–12 victory at the Tennessee Titans in Week 2.
 On December 5, 2010, Taylor collected three combined tackles, broke up a pass, and sacked quarterback Joe Flacco in the Steelers' 13–10 win at the Baltimore Ravens in Week 13.
 The sack became the third sack of his career.
 He finished the season with 66 combined tackles (52 solo), 11 pass deflections, two interceptions, and a sack in 16 games and 16 starts.

-The Pittsburgh Steelers finished atop The AFC North with a 12–4 record, clinching a first round bye and home-field advantage.
+The Steelers finished atop The AFC North with a 12–4 record, clinching a first round bye and home-field advantage.
 The Steelers reached the Super Bowl after defeating the Baltimore Ravens 31–24 in the AFC Divisional Round and won the AFC Championship during a 24–19 win against the New York Jets.
 On February 2, 2011, Taylor started in Super Bowl XLV and recorded four combined tackles as the Steelers were defeated by the Green Bay Packers 31–25.